NixOS/nix/README.md

 Nix, the purely functional package manager
 ------------------------------------------

 Nix is a new take on package management that is fairly unique.
-Because of it's purity aspects, a lot of issues found in traditional package managers don't appear with Nix.
+Because of its purity aspects, a lot of issues found in traditional package managers don't appear with Nix.